mwringe/openshift-liveoak-cartridge/README.md

-## WARNING:
-###The first thing you will have to do after creating your gear is to login to the admin console to set the admin password (available under /admin).
-The first person to access this page gets to modify this value!

 # OpenShift LiveOak Cartridge

 This cartridge is running a snapshot of LiveOak 1.0.0.Beta02.
 The LiveOak website can be located at www.liveoak.io